brutasse/django-geoportail/docs/source/templates.rst

 * ``color``: the color of the feature.
 Default: OpenLayers' default, or the value of ``GEOPORTAL_DEFAULT_COLOR`` if you've overriden it.

+* ``popup``: a boolean specifying whether to show a popup or not when the user clicks on a feature: if the features of the KML file contain some ``<description>`` elements, a popup with the description is displayed when the user clicks on the feature.
+Default: 1 (true).

 * ``extract``: a boolean specifying whether the KML attributes and styles should be extracted from the feature.
 Default is 1 (true), you may want to switch it off for better performance if you render a lot (hundreds) of